cailleanC1C/C1C-Recruitment/docs/ops/Welcome_Summary_Spec.md

 ## Visibility and failure handling
 - Only answers with a resolved visibility state other than `skip` are rendered.
 - If summary generation fails, a fallback embed is posted with the message “Summary unavailable — see logs”.
+Recruiters see a **Retry summary** button on the fallback to rebuild the embed from the stored answers; failures surface as an ephemeral error and keep the fallback in place.

 ## Sample render
 ```